-The current Metlink journey planner provides for multi-modal trips combining walking and passenger transport.
+The current Metlink journey planner provides for multi-modal trips combining walking and PT.
 The purpose of this new tool is to provide information for trips which are made by walking (and cycling) as the main mode for a trip.
-The Metlink journey planner will continue to be used for combined walk and passenger transport journeys.
+The Metlink journey planner will continue to be used for combined walk and PT journeys.
 A separate tool is proposed for trips where walking (or cycling) is the main mode as it allows for greater functionality and features specific to these types of trips.
 These online tools will be linked and integrated wherever possible to ensure they are easy to find and to use.

-Recent technological advances mean that this type of application is relatively affordable compared with previous online tools.
+Recent technology advances mean that this type of application is relatively affordable compared with previous online tools.
 An online journey planning facility has many advantages over hard copy only maps, although we expect there will be a continued need for local hard copy maps produced by local authorities and organisations.

 On-street, 'way finding' signage and maps are expected to form part of the local authority pedestrian strategies and network reviews identified under the first action area of the plan.
 These are likely to be more appropriate in areas with higher existing and potential pedestrian volumes.
-The best practice guide (Land Transport NZ - Pedestrian Planning and Design Guide) referenced in the plan includes best practice examples and guidance for pedestrian signage and 'way finding' treatments.
+The best practice guide referenced in the plan includes best practice examples and guidance for pedestrian signage and 'way finding' treatments.